carla-simulator/carla/Docs/tuto_A_add_map.md

   ![ue_maps_to_include](img/ue_maps_to_include.png)

-### Modify pedestrian navigation
+### Generate pedestrian navigation

-The pedestrian navigation is managed using a `.bin` file, generated when the map is ingested.
-However, this navigation only considers the OpenDRIVE road definition.
+The pedestrian navigation is managed using a `.bin`.
+However, before generating it, there are two things to be done.

 *   __Add crosswalk meshes.__ Crosswalks defined inside the `.xodr` remain in the logic of the map, but are not visible.
 For each of them, create a plane mesh that extends a bit over both sidewalks connected. __Place it overlapping the ground, and disable its physics and rendering__.